 Town of Black Diamond, Alberta

-Positive results and data-data-data
+Positive results and a big impact

 The natural next step for us was the development of solar energy arrays to assist in reducing our dependence on polluting forms of creating energy.